USS KEARSARGE, CV, CVA, CVS-33, LHD-3 ASSOCIATION INC.

-1.Have general management authority of the affairs of the Association, subject always to the approval of the Board of Directors and fellow officers.
+1.Shall have general management authority of the affairs of the Association, subject always to the approval of the Board of Directors and fellow officers.
 2.Perform all such other duties incidental to the office, or as may be required on a routine basis.
 3.Serve as an ex-officio member of all committees.
-4.Appoint all committee’s as necessary to carry out functions of the Association.
+4.Appoint all committees as necessary to carry out functions of the Association.
 5.Represent the Association on all matters with any outside organization.
-6.Be an authorized signatory on Association financial accounts.
-7.Be a custodian of the Association credit/debit card.
-8.Recruit new members whenever possible.
+5.Be an authorized signatory on Association financial accounts.
+6.Be a custodian of the Association credit/debit card.

 Vice President: The Vice President of the Association shall:

 1.In the absence or incapacitation of the President, perform the duties of the Presidency.
-2.The Vice President shall assist the President as required, and perform any additional duties that the President may request.
+2.The Vice President shall assist the President as required and perform any additional duties that the President may request.
 3.Be an authorized signatory on Association Financial Accounts.
 4.Be a custodian of the Association credit/debit card.
-5.Recruit new members whenever possible.

 1.Maintain an up-to-date database of the Association membership, including current dues status.
 2.Receive and prepare all correspondence necessary to meet any/all Association requirements AND TO MAINTAIN LEGAL REQUIREMENTS as directed by state/federal authorities.
 3.Attend and keep the minutes of all meetings of the Association to include Officer-Board meetings.
 Provide sufficient copies for business meetings.
 4.Act as custodian for all Association funds. a.Keep the books of accounts and financial records of the Association.
-5.Receive all funds accruing to the Association and properly deposit them in respective accounts insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA) 6.Perform all others duties incidental to the office as may be required by the President or Board of Directors.
+5.Receive all funds accruing to the Association and properly deposit them, in a timely manner, into respective accounts insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA) 6.Perform all others duties incidental to the office as may be required by the President or Board of Directors.
 7.In the absence or incapacitation of the President and Vice President, assume all duties and responsibility of the President.
-8.Draw checks, vouchers, or orders for the payment of obligations or other authorized disbursements.
+8.Draw checks, vouchers or orders for the payment of obligations or other authorized disbursements.
 9.Maintain budget control records.
 10.When requested at any meeting of the Association, give a financial report of the income and expenditures since the last report.
-11.Be an authorized signatory on all financial accounts and the PRIME custodian of the Association credit/debit card.
-12.Recruit new members whenever possible.
+11.Be an authorized signatory on all financial accounts and the PRIME holder of the Association credit card.

 Chaplain: The Chaplain of the Association shall:

-1.Offer the invocation and/or benediction at any membership meeting of the Association, including the Farewell Banquets.
-2.The chaplain’s office is not an elected position/office, but will be appointed by the currently serving/elected President to serve at the pleasure of the President.
-3.The Chaplain shall attend all business/association meetings, but is not an authorized voting member.
-4.Recruit new members whenever possible.
+1.Offer the invocation and/or benediction at any membership meeting of the Association, including the semi-annual banquets.
+2.Will also advise the other officers, and the membership, of the passing of a member and/or the status of a member that may be incapacitated as the information comes available.
+This will be accomplished by posting this information in the Association newsletter, when applicable.
+3.The chaplain’s office is not an elected position/office but will be appointed by the currently serving/elected President to serve at the pleasure of the President.
+4.The Chaplain shall attend all business/association meetings but is not an authorized voting member.

 ARTICLE IV – MEMBERSHIP/VOTING

-1. Membership in the Association is open to all who have ever served aboard the USS KEARSARGE whether ship’s company, Air Group/Wing staff, Flag Staff, Navy Band's, embarked Squadron’s and/or Detachments TO INCLUDE ANY/ALL USN/USMC MEMBERS WHO SERVED IN A TAD (Temporary Additional Duty) STATUS .
+Membership in the Association is open to all who have ever served aboard the USS Kearsarge whether ship’s company, Air Group/Wing staff, Flag Staff, embarked Squadron’s and/or Detachments.
 And, keeps their dues paid up on an annual basis.
 Any member that has lapsed dues for a period of two years shall be dropped from the membership/mailing list.
 To be reinstated, the full amount of past dues will be required without additional penalty.

-2. Associate membership may be granted to any person who is a friend of the USS KEARSARGE Association whose membership request is approved by the general membership.
+Associate membership may be granted to any person who is a friend of The USS KEARSARGE Association whose membership request is approved by the Association elected Officers.

-5. All paid up members of The Association attending the bi-yearly reunion are eligible to vote on Association business.
+All paid up members of The Association attending the bi-annual reunion are eligible to vote on Association business.
 Associate and Honorary members are not eligible to vote

 ARTICLE V – FUNDS/REVENUE

-1. Membership/Recruitment: The Webmaster shall administer a program to enhance the addition of new members to the Association.
+Membership/Recruitment: Administer a program to enhance the addition of new members to the Association.
 Utilize the entire Association as recruiters to ensure nationwide recognition and knowledge of the Association.
 Devise and implement publicity programs as appropriate to inform potential members.
 Only through “new blood” will we continue to grow and continue the great legacy of our forerunners.

-3. Events Local Host Coordinator: A member may be appointed by the President who lives in or near the reunion city.
+Events Local Host Coordinator: The president may appoint a member who lives in or near the reunion location as a Local Host liaison.
 His/her duties will be to assist and guide the Events Coordinator in selecting hotels and events based on his/her knowledge of the local area.

 ARTICLE VII – ELECTIONS/TERMS OF OFFICE

-2. All terms of office will be for two (2) years.
-There are NO term limit provisions.
-The term of office for the outgoing President, Vice President, Secretary/ Treasurer will end upon completion of the "FAREWELL" banquet.
+The term of office for the outgoing President, Vice President, Secretary/ Treasurer will end upon completion of the Saturday night banquet.

 ARTICLE VIII – RULES OF PROCEDURE/ORDER OF BUSINESS/AMENDMENTS

-Proposals for amendments to this Charter & Bylaws will be entertained from members in good standing (current year dues paid) at the business meeting of the by-yearly meeting of the Association.
-Acceptance of any amendment to the Charter and Bylaws will be by a two-third (2/3) majority vote of those in attendance at the business meeting at which proposed.
-Administrative/clerical changes/corrections may be made to these by laws with the full concurrence of elected officers.
+Proposals for amendments to this Charter & Bylaws will be entertained from members in good standing (current year dues paid) at the business meeting of the bi-annual meeting of the Association.
+Acceptance of any amendment to the Charter and Bylaws will be by a two-third (2/3) majority vote of those in attendance at the business meeting of the bi-annual meeting at which proposed.

-Upon the event of having to dissolve this Association because of having less than 10 members in good standing, or for other reasons approved by the membership at the business meeting, all assets and property shall be donated to the USS Hornet organization or a Non Profit Navy organization (but the final members of the USS Kearsarge Association may change this) to be determined at the same meeting.
-In the event, that a business meeting cannot be called then the currently serving officers may make a final decision as to the Association's status and determination for the distribution of the Association’s assets and property.
+Upon the event of having to dissolve this Association by reason of having less than 10 members in good standing, or for other reasons approved by the membership at the business meeting, all assets and property shall be donated to an organization to be determined at the same meeting.
+In the unlikely event that a business meeting cannot be called then the currently serving officers may make a final decision as to the Association's status.

-This Charter & Bylaws (as revised) is in accordance with the desires and approval of those members in attendance at the USS KEARSARGE Association Reunion in May 6, 2016 business meeting of the Association at the Holiday Inn Motel, in San Antonio, Texas.
+This Charter & Bylaws (as revised) is in accordance with the desires and approval of those members in attendance at the USS Kearsarge Association Reunion in September, 2018 business meeting of the Association at the Hilton Garden Inn (Riverfront) Hotel in Jacksonville Florida.

 Bill Hollywood, - Secretary/Treasurer